MSND: Lecture 1

 Drama is an act of making, of artistic production that works with stories, whether derived from history, mythology, folklore, or fiction.
 Drama also translates processes of thought (dream, fantasy, and imagination, for example, as well as ethos, logos, and pathos) into a made artifact that other people can view, experience, and interpret.
 The word drama comes from the Greek word dran, “to do, act, perform.”
 Drama represents human action by having actors physically perform the story.
 It thus translates human doing into a form of art or making.
 And drama can have social consequences – it can affect how people understand their world, and perhaps change their ways of acting in it.

-Thesis: Shakespeare the Maker
+Thesis: Shakespeare

 > several media

-(language and dialogue; gesture, music, dance; physical settings and props)
+and dialogue; gesture, music, dance; physical settings and props)

 >traditions and plots

->an imaginary world of his own making
+of his own making

 (fairies, magical flowers, bodily transformations)

->a landscape shaped by rules, stories, and images
+by rules, stories, and images

 (the laws of fathers and kings; romances and love stories; images produced by imagination and fantasy)